Overview of interior

 The story we told is like this:

+This home was once the home of a master brewer named Christian Heurich.
 He was quite successful in spite of some bad luck with fires.
 Over the years, the Christian Heurich Brewery suffered three fires.
 An 1875 fire was caused by a spark from a chimney.
 A worker's careless smoking caused an 1883 blaze.
 Finally, in 1892, a devastating fire was the result of a malt mill explosion.
 (A spark can ignite the malt dust in a flash.
 According to Gary Heurich, modern malt mills incorporate magnets to keep steel fragments from causing sparks.)
 Mr. Heurich decided to build the first fireproof brewery in the United States.
 The brewery was built in 1894-95 in Foggy Bottom, at the future site of the Kennedy Center.

 The Heurich's lived happily in this home for many years.
 It was the first fireproof private residence in Washington DC.